-In making compensation decisions, the Compensation Committee compares each element of the total compensation program against a group of comparable publicly held companies for benchmarking executive compensation.
-This executive compensation industry peer group of companies, is annually reviewed and updated, if applicable, by the Compensation Committee, in consultation with Meridian, consists of companies against which the Compensation Committee believes the Company competes for business, executive talent and for shareholder investment.
+In making compensation decisions, the Compensation Committee evaluates each element of the Company's total compensation program relative to a group of comparable, publicly traded companies.
+This industry peer group of companies is used to benchmark executive compensation and is reviewed annually by the Compensation Committee, in consultation with its independent compensation advisor, Meridian.
+The selected industry peer group of companies represent those with which the Company competes for executive talent, business opportunities and for shareholder investment.

-In fiscal year 2024, following an annual review, and based upon recommendations by Meridian, the Compensation Committee determined that it would be appropriate to modify the Company's industry peer group to align with its transformed business following the acquisition of the Precoat Metals segment and the disposition of its Infrastructure Solutions segment during fiscal year 2023.
-As a result of the Company transitioning from a diverse holding company to a focused metal coatings solutions company, the Committee believed it was necessary to utilize an industry peer group that was comparable in scale and to the transformed business.
+During fiscal year 2024, following a comprehensive annual review and based upon recommendations by Meridian, the Compensation Committee updated the Company's industry peer group to better reflect the Company's strategic transformation.
+This included the Company's acquisition of the Precoat Metals segment and the divestiture of its Infrastructure Solutions segment during fiscal year 2023.
+These changes marked the Company's transition from a diverse holding company to a focused provider of metal coatings solutions.